Semimartingale decomposition of convex functions of continuous semimartingales by Brownian perturbation: Convex functions: some notations and results

-In order to prove the main result of this report we need to introduce some notation and results from the differential theory of convex functions.
-Proofs of the results stated in this section and more details on convex functions are given in \cite{Rock}.
-Let $f$ be any function living on $\mathbb{R}^d$ and taking values in $[-\infty, +\infty]$.
-At any point $x\in\mathbb{R}^d$ we define the {\it one-directional derivative of $f$ with respect to a vector $y\in\mathbb{R}^d$}, if it exists, as follows
+In order to prove the main result of this note, we require some notations and results from convex analysis.
+Proofs of the results stated in this section and more details on convex functions are given in \cite{rockafellar}.
+See also \cite{giles}.